websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/organizations-api-basics.md

 ## Delete an Organization

 Delete an existing Organization with the following cURL and Java commands.
-Note, replace `1234` with your Organization's ID.
+Replace `1234` with your Organization's ID.

 ### Organization_DELETE_ById.sh